| Title: | Mixed-Effects REML Incorporating Generalized Inverses |

 An object of |

-Transform start parameters into lower triangle
+stTrans Transform start parameters into lower triangle

-matrices of class dsCMatrix
+matrices of class dsCMatrix.

-Transformation of starting constraints to correct format.
+conTrans Transformation of starting constraints to correct format.

-Converts lists of starting values for (co)variance parameters to a theta object used to structure the (co)variance components within gremlin.
+start2theta Converts lists of starting values for (co)variance parameters to a theta object used to structure the (co)variance components within gremlin.

-Converts a list
+matlist2vech Converts a list of (co)variance parameter

 matrices to a vector with a “skel” attribute.

-Converts a vector of (co)variance parameters to a list of covariance matrices.
+vech2matlist Converts a vector of (co)variance parameters to a list of covariance matrices.

-Transforms theta to nu scale by taking the Cholesky factor of each covariance matrix and then replacing the diagonals with their (natural) logarithms.
+theta2nu_trans Transforms theta to nu scale by taking the Cholesky factor of each covariance matrix and then replacing the diagonals with their (natural) logarithms.
 Done to ensure matrices are positive definite.

-Back transformation from
+nu2theta_trans Back transformation from

-: exponentiates the diagonal elements of each matrix
+theta2nu_trans: exponentiates the diagonal elements of each matrix

 then calculates the cross-product.

-Transformation that factors out a residual
+theta2nu_lambda Transformation that factors out a residual

-variance so that nu
+variance so that nu contains the ‘lambda’ parameterization:

 ratios of variance parameters with the residual variance.

-Back transformation from
+nu2theta_lambda Back transformation from

-Transformation of Sampling Variances
+nuVar2thetaVar_lambda Transformation of Sampling Variances

-from lambda
+from lambda Scale for theta.

-Transform AI matrix from lambda
+nuAI2thetaAIinv_lambda Transform AI matrix from lambda

-Scale to AI-inverse of theta
+Scale to AI-inverse of theta.

-Structures theta
+nu2theta_noTrans Structures theta when not

 transformed.

-Functions are specified to mostly return either a list
+Functions are specified to mostly return either a list of

 matrices (structure as defined by the “skel” attribute or in

-object) or a vector
+the skeleton object) or a vector containing the (co)variance

 parameters of the model.
 Additional list elements returned can be:

-indexing the G-structure components.
+A vector indexing the G-structure components.

-indexing the R-structure components.
+A vector indexing the R-structure components.

-Alternatively, nuVar2thetaVar_lambda
+Alternatively, nuVar2thetaVar_lambda and nuAI2thetaAIinv_lambda

-, respectively, holding the sampling
+return a vector and matrix, respectively, holding the sampling

 (co)variances of the model (co)variance parameters both on the theta